Mikej81/f5-bigip-hardening-DO/Canada-ITSG-33.md

 ### CM-4 SECURITY IMPACT ANALYSIS
 ### CM-5 ACCESS RESTRICTIONS FOR CHANGE
 This F5 solution enforces a role-based access control policy over defined subjects and objects and controls access based up organization-defined roles and users authorized to assume such roles, as defined in the organization's directory service.
 This is accomplished with the configuration of the corresponding logic in the F5 access policy definition and is enforced for access to the individual infrastructure components of the solution such as the F5 appliances, the servers and the firewalls, as well as for access to the applications serviced and contained within this infrastructure.
+This F5 solution provides the ability to configure audit logging of management actions.
+Typically you enable TMSH and MCP audit logs.
+Only if you do not have a syslog server to accept log messages (see Syslog Configuration — AU-8, AU-9(2), AU-12(2) on page 16) should you consider disabling logs to save BIG-IP disk space.

 ### CM-6 CONFIGURATION SETTINGS
 ### CM-7 LEAST FUNCTIONALITY